Harmando-cr/wordsearch/README.md

 https://us-central1-xmen-f6db2.cloudfunctions.net/api/stats
 ```

 To can save and get data on firestore we need the config enviroment and credetials to firebase.
-So, you can request the '/mutant' POST service without persist the data.
+So, locally, you can request the '/mutant' POST service without persist the data.
 And you cannot request the '/stats' GET service.

 Please use the link of service given above.